Mommy Minute: Healthier Halloween swaps

-Some of her ideas include ghostly raisin boxes wrapped in white paper with sticky eyes, which is a great source of fiber.
-You can draw a face on some lowfat string cheese for a ghoulish burst of protein.
+Some of her ideas include ghostly raisin boxes wrapped in white paper with sticky eyes, which are a great source of fiber.
+You can draw a face on some low-fat string cheese for a ghoulish burst of protein.
 Mummy unsweetened applesauce packets and mandarin orange cup pumpkin faces are also fun, yet nutritious.

 And before your kids head out to collect candy on Halloween, make sure they eat a balanced meal.